Campaign of the Month: October 2017

 The Dyers were old money in the state of Louisiana and could trace their heritage as far back as the city’s colonial era.
 They claimed descent from one of the casquette girls of local fame.
 The family’s fortunes hadn’t evaporated overnight with the Civil War, thanks to more diversified holdings, but they’d taken a substantial beating and had been on a slow and inglorious decline ever since.
-William had fathered John out of wedlock, a fact his mother hadn’t told him until he’d graduated college—it was a deeply shameful thing for the time.
+William had fathered John out of wedlock, a fact his mother hadn’t told him until he’d graduated college—it was a deeply shameful thing in the ’40s.
 The now-30-year-old business owner thought his father would be proud of him and want to bring him into the family upon seeing what a success he was.

 He couldn’t have been more wrong.
 William laughed in his illegitimate son’s face, denied their blood tie, and derided him as low-born trash he’d want absolutely nothing to do with even if they were father and son.
 William’s wife, John’s not-quite-stepmother, seemed pleased enough by this response.

 John took his leave, then invested profits from his auto dealerships into local banks.
 He purchased several of them and formed Boyd Financial.
-Now a millionaire, his wife and two adopted children (they’d been unable to conceive) enjoyed lives of comfort and ease, and he made sure his mother wanted for nothing too.
+Now a millionaire, his wife and two adopted children (they’d been unable to conceive) enjoyed lives of comfort and ease, and John made sure his mother wanted for nothing too.
 His wife told him to forget about the Dyers.
 Their family had everything they wanted.

 The Legitimized Heir